linkml/linkml/docs/schemas/models.md

         meaning: GSSO:000385
 ```

-With the introduction of LinkML 1.3, LinkML supports *dynamic* or *intensional* enums,
+With the introduction of LinkML 1.3, LinkML supports *dynamic* or *intentional* enums,
 which allow enumerations to be derived from queries - e.g. to take all terms in a branch of
 an ontology.